VALENCE-software/VALENCE/How-to-build-VALENCE.md

 3. SIMINT base path (SIMINT_BASE)
 4.  (optional) MPI library path (MPI_LIBRARY)

-... type 'make'
+... type `make`

 Optionally, you can also try:

-'make test' to run a < 5 minute set of tests to do a quick validation of
+- `make test` to run a < 5 minute set of tests to do a quick validation of the build.
-    the build.
-'make test-large' to run a much longer set of tests to do a more thorough
-    validation of the build (this requires that the code was built with MPI).
+- `make test-large` to run a much longer set of tests to do a more thorough validation of the build (this requires that the code was built with MPI).
-'make doc' to build Doxygen documentation in the doc/ directory, if Doxygen
+- `make doc` to build Doxygen documentation in the doc/ directory, if Doxygen is installed.
-    is installed.

 Next, cd to 'vtools' and read the README file.